 “THE AIR UP THERE IN THE CLOUDS IS VERY PURE AND FINE, BRACING AND DELICIOUS.
 AND WHY SHOULDN’T IT BE?
 IT IS THE SAME THE ANGELS BREATHE.”
-Mark Twain
+Mark Twain.

 Have you seen the show Unique Sweets?
 Well they often have a theme for each show, but they basically feature several bakeries across the country and one of the sweets that they are famous for.
 One show featured the bakery, Proof, in Los Angeles.
 And one of the things Proof is known for are these meringues which are about the size of your hand and filled with flavor!
 They offer chocolate and pistachio, citrus and coconut, and strawberry.
 What fascinated me is that the strawberry was made with dehydrated strawberries.
-So I did my best to recreate these using…..
+So I did my best to recreate these using dehydrated mandarin oranges!

 At Proof, they talked about grinding the dehydrated strawberries into a powder, incorporating that into the meringue and then sprinkling a bit on top as well.
 So….I had this package of dehydrated mandarin oranges that I found at Trader Joe’s.
-And so I decided to see how I could work that into a meringue.
+And I decided to see how I could work that into a meringue.

 I know…..this is kind of a funky and unique product.
 I bought them on a whim.
 They are fabulous on their own as a snack.
-But I originally purchased them thinking I might rehydrate them in a simple syrup and a little Triple Sec and use them to top an orange cake I am planning on making.
+Here is what they looked like before they met my mini food processor:

 So I ground these pretty little slices into a powder.
 I used the mini food processor to chop up some pistachios as well.
 And both of these were folded into the meringues as well as being sprinkled on top before baking.
 That’s the thing about meringues, they bake so slowly at such a low heat that it doesn’t really change the pretty color on top!

 Soft, pillowy, chewy and sweet!